RA Family

 Run the Project

 • The official IDE of Renesas is called e² studio.
 As it's Eclipse-based, it runs on Windows, Linux, and Mac as well.
-The RA family requires the latest version with FSP 5.3.
-It can be downloaded here.
+Members of the RA family require certain minimum versions of the FSP.
+See the individual README.md files in the repos for info.
+FSPs can be downloaded here.

 • JLink is used for debugging, it can be downloaded here.